-Monticello Housing Authority is a public housing agency in Monticello, New York that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of December 14th, 2018, Monticello Housing Authority has 1 waiting lists that are open now or opening soon.
+Monticello Housing Authority is a Public Housing Agency in Monticello, New York that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of October 18th, 2019, Monticello Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 How To Apply to the Public Housing Waiting ListThe Monticello Housing Authority is currently accepting public housing waiting list applications for families and senior/disabled individuals.

 Applicants who need help completing the application due to disability can make a reasonable accommodation request to the housing authority via (845)794-6855.